PlayerPlugin¶

 If animations aren't working:

-- Check sprite sheet - Ensure animation frames exist in sprite sheet
+- Check sprite definition - Ensure animation states are defined in the content registry sprite entry

 - Review AnimatedSprite - Check base animation plugin is functioning